Following success in Lebanon, AlloTaxi expands into new markets

 Raja Kurban, CEO of AlloTaxi, said:

-“We decided on Sherlock for its simplicity, modern approach and possibility to evolve.
+“We decided on Sherlock Taxi for its simplicity, modern approach and possibility to evolve.
 We are impressed with the back office design and intuitive functions.
-This has provided us with an increased number of drivers, jobs per diver and a competitive advantage”.
+This has provided us with an increased number of drivers, jobs per driver and a competitive advantage”.

-From the increased visibility into the fleet via the GPS function, results showed an increasing trend within the fleet.
+From the increased visibility of the fleet via the GPS function, results showed an increasing trend within the fleet.
 While the driver's statuses were showing as ‘on a break’, the vehicle was still moving around the city.
-From this new data, seat sensors were installed to track if anyone was in passenger seats while the car was moving around ‘on a break’ i.e. to confirm if the driver was taking extra personal cash jobs while within his/her shift.
+From this new data, seat sensors were installed to track if anyone was in passenger seats while the car was moving around ‘on a break’ i.e. to confirm if the driver was taking extra personal cash jobs whilst on his/her shift.

 Raja Kurban, CEO of AlloTaxi, said: